pkmn/engine/src/lib/gen1/README.md

 - **`Pokemon`**: 5× stats (`50`) + 4× move slot (`56`) + HP (`10`) + status (`4`) + species (`8`) +
   level (`7`)
-  - PP Ups bits do not need to be stored on move slot as max PP is never relevant in battle
   - position does not need to be stored as the party can always be rearranged as switches occur
   - `type` can be computed from the base `Species` information
 - **`ActivePokemon`**: 5× stats (`50`) + 4× move slot (`56`) + 6× boosts (`24`) + volatile data